Academic Catalog

 CHEM 2120 Integrated Organic Chemistry and Biochemistry 3 Credits (3)

 This course is a one semester introduction to Organic Chemistry and Biochemistry designed for students in health and environmental occupations.
-The course surveys organic compounds in terms of structure, physical, and chemical properties, followed by coverage of the chemistry of specific classes of organic compounds in the biological environment. students will apply course concepts to everyday organic and biological chemistry problems in preparation for careers in health and environmental fields.
+The course surveys organic compounds in terms of structure, physical, and chemical properties, followed by coverage of the chemistry of specific classes of organic compounds in the biological environment.
+Students will apply course concepts to everyday organic and biological chemistry problems in preparation for careers in health and environmental fields.

 Learning Outcomes